 When concurrency, interrupts and co-routines are present, identify where early initialization occurs and show statically that the correct order is set, i.e. via program structure, not by timing, OS precedence, or chance.

-Initialize each object at elaboration time, or immediately after subprogram execution commences and before any branches.
+Initialize each object at declaration of the enclosing unit, or immediately after subprogram execution commences and before any branches.

 If the subprogram must commence with conditional statements, show statically that every variable declared and not initialized earlier is initialized on each branch.